xvitaly/srcrepair/docs/help/source/modules.rst

   * Steam crash dumps;
   * contents of Hosts file.

-Report is a simple Zip-file, so you can load it into any archiver and check its contents before uploading to anywhere.
+Report is a simple Zip-file, so you can load it by any archiver and check its contents before uploading to anywhere.

 .. index:: updating program, application updates
 .. _modules-updater: